mbrezu/Shovel/csharp/docs/CsharpWebGuessNumber.md

 The 'database' is implemented in `FileSystemDatabase.cs`.
 Features:

- * stores dictionaries of <string, byte[]> in files;
+ * stores records as directories (one record per directory) as one file per field - the file name is the field name, the content is the `byte` array representing the field's value;
- * each dictionary is stored in a directory named like the key;
+ * the directory for each record is named by the value of the primary key (e.g. directory '100' for the record corresponding to primary key value '100');
- * all the 'key directories' are stored in a 'database directory';
+ * all the 'record directories' are stored in a 'database directory';
  * locking is very primitive: all operations block on the current instance of the 'database server', so different processes can corrupt the data and all operations lock the entire 'database';